grindery-io/grindery-login/README.md

 - `redirect_uri`: The URL of the app where the user should be redirected after successfully signing in.
 - `workspaceRequired`: If set to `1`, the user will have to select a specific workspace from the list of user's workspaces to complete authentication.
+- `response_type`: Set to `code` to get authentication code in response.
+Optional.
+- `state`: Optional state parameter.
+Will be send in response.

 ## License